 The capital of Madagascar is Antananarivo; often shortened to Tana.
 It has a distinctly French atmosphere.
 Road, as well as shop signs, are mostly in French.

-Tana is much like other African capitals; crowded, polluted, and noisy but it certainly does have parts that are worth exploring.
-The city is built on three levels; on the upper level; is the Queen’s Palace and associated Royal Village or Rova Palace of Justice; Palace of Andafiavaratra.
-Now a national monument; it was once the residency of the Merina Dynasty; which in the 19th century, united all Madagascar for the first time.
+Tana is much like other African capitals.
+Crowded, polluted, and noisy but it certainly does have parts that are worth exploring.
+The city is built on three levels.
+On the upper level is the Queen’s Palace and associated Royal Village or Rova Palace of Justice; Palace of Andafiavaratra.
+Now a national monument, it was once the residency of the Merina Dynasty.
+Which in the 19th century, united all Madagascar for the first time.

-The main market is found on the lowest level; in the ‘pavilions’ at Analakely.
+The main market is found on the lowest level.
+In the ‘pavilions’ at Analakely.
 Antananarivo is a great place to shop for Malagasy arts and crafts.

 Andasibe National Park

 The Andasibe-Mantadia corridor is in the foothills of the eastern escarpment of Madagascar.
-The 154 km2 park consists of two protected areas; namely; the special Reserve of Indri d’ Analamazaotra and the National Park of Mantadia Analamazaotra; which is better known as “Périnet”.
+The 154 km2 park consists of two protected areas.
+Namely the special Reserve of Indri d’ Analamazaotra and the National Park of Mantadia Analamazaotra.
+Which is better known as “Périnet”.

 Both Perinet and Mantadia are sanctuaries for birdlife.
 The area is the best Ground-Roller (related to Kingfisher, bee-eaters, and rollers) reserve in the country.
-Altogether; this area boasts 112 bird species, 11 lemur species, 39 reptile species, and also 36 frog species.
+Altogether; this area boasts 112 x bird species, 11 x lemur species, 39 x reptile species, and also 36 x frog species.
 Other species of mammals include the Lowland Streaked Tenrec.
 Tenrecs are widely diverse; as a result of convergent evolution, some resemble hedgehogs, shrews, opossums, rats, and/or mice.

-Madagascar Weather and when to holiday
+Madagascar Weather and when to visit

-Top Tip: If you are flexible and looking for the unexpected; or if you want to meet extraordinary people, then go and discover this fascinating island!
+If you are flexible and looking for the unexpected; or if you want to meet extraordinary people, then go and discover this fascinating island!